 As you know, we are very proud of the relationships we foster with our parents and this is important from the very start of school life.
 Please be assured that we are working together to get the very best outcomes for your daughter.
 There will be many opportunities over the year for you to come in to School, see what is happening and be a real part of your daughter's learning journey.
-My door is always open and I am here to support you every step of the way.
-I look forward to getting to know you all as the year progresses.
+We look forward to getting to know you all as the year progresses.